f41lurizer/verminal/readme.md

 * nnoremap <Leader>om :call NewBuffer()<Enter>

 #What are the limitations of verminal?
-Verminal will not work if the command is interactive (if it prompts you for input, it won't work with vermianal).
-This is due to limitations to vim, and in an effort to make this plugin as portable as possible, I do not plan to add support for interactive plugins unless vim adds this feature.
-Given Bram Mooleanar's positon on shells in vim, I do not believe this will ever happen.
+Verminal will not work with interactive commands.
+The distinction between interactive and noninteractive commands is a bit blurred -- simple prompts for input should work (such as git's prompts for username/password).
+However, ssh will not work.
+This is due to limitations to vim, and in an effort to make this plugin as portable as possible, support for interactive commands is will not be added unless vim adds this feature.
+Given Bram Mooleanar's positon on shells in vim, this is unlikely.

 #Captured Commands
 * pwd
 * cd